 Graduating seniors should talk with their high school counselors.
 Many high schools offer good scholarship services for little or no charge.
-All students should periodically check the Financial Aid website: www.msugf.edu/admissions records/financialaid/Scholarships.php.
+All students should periodically check the Financial Aid website.
 The Financial Aid Office posts scholarship information and deadlines on the Financial Aid website as information becomes available.
 There are many FREE scholarship searches available on-line as well.